-Norma Krayem brings more than 20 years of global policy experience in technology, cyber and privacy risk and has held executive positions in the U.S. Departments of State, Commerce and Transportation.
-In her role at Van Scoyoc Associates, Krayem focuses on global cybersecurity and operational risk across critical infrastructure and how to best integrate emerging technology and FinTech solutions while addressing systems risks.
+Norma Krayem brings more than 20 years of global policy experience in technology, cyber and privacy risk in critical infrastructure having held executive positions in the U.S. Departments of State, Commerce and Transportation.
+Krayem focuses on global cybersecurity and operational risk across critical infrastructure, working with companies to integrate emerging technology and FinTech solutions while addressing systems risks.
 She also is a global thought leader on cyber issues having created one of the first ever cyber practices in an AmLaw 100 firm and is a regular expert panelist in the Cyber Future Dialogue Conferences in Davos, Switzerland, held during the World Economic Forum.

-As Chief Information Security Officer, Kara Hill holds the highest IT position within FIS, the world’s largest fintech company providing banking, payments and e-commerce capabilities to financial institutions and businesses.
+As Chief Information Security Officer, Kara Hill holds the highest Information Security position within FIS, the world’s largest fintech company providing banking, payments and e-commerce capabilities to financial institutions and businesses.
 She drives both the department’s culture and policies.
-As the payments sector continues to battle cyber threats, Hill’s priority is protecting consumers and helping to coordinate efforts with the local and national governments as necessary to combat these threats.
+As the payments sector meets cyber threats head-on, Hill’s priority is protecting FIS customers and supporting the industry to combat these threats.

-“The ATPC Cyber Council is in very good hands under Norma’s and Kara’s leadership, these two women are leading global experts in cybersecurity issues in the banking and financial services sector,” said H. West Richards, ATPC Executive Director.
-“Their policy making expertise and extensive relationships with regulators and decision-makers across the globe will be a great benefit to ATPC members and their consumers.”
+“The ATPC Cyber Council is in expert hands under Norma’s and Kara’s leadership, they are leading global experts in cybersecurity issues in the banking and financial services sector,” said H. West Richards, ATPC Executive Director.
+“Their global policy making expertise and extensive relationships with regulators and decision-makers across the globe will be a great benefit to ATPC members.”